Parents Planning for SchoolBack to Category View

 - Document discussions with school staff and decisions made about your child’s management plan.
 People present during these discussions should include the principal and all individuals who have contact with your child during the day (e.g., the school nurse; physical education. music, and art teachers; bus drivers; lunchroom personnel; etc.).
 This allows everyone the opportunity to learn about food allergies, practice with prescribed auto-injectable devices, and ask questions.

 - If you are planning to hand out material in meetings with school staff, keep it short and informative.
-Refer school personnel to FAACTs for School Personnel Web page for support, resources, and FREE downloads.
+Refer school personnel to FAACT's School Personnel section for support, resources, and FREE downloads.

 - Include your contact information on all materials provided to school staff in case someone needs to contact you for additional information during the school year.